aws-samples/aws-cloudfront-realtime-monitoring/README.md

 ![Timestream](./timestream-query-results.png "Timestream Query Results")

 ## Monitor with Grafana (Optional)
 Grafana is a popular open-source tool for analytics and monitoring and can be easily installed on your local machine, or hosted as a server in AWS.
-Amazon Timestream is [integrated with Timestream as a plugin](https://docs.aws.amazon.com/timestream/latest/developerguide/Grafana.html).
+Amazon Timestream is [integrated with Grafana as a plugin](https://docs.aws.amazon.com/timestream/latest/developerguide/Grafana.html).

 1. Follow the [Grafana instructions](https://grafana.com/docs/grafana/latest/installation/) to install it on your local machine (you can skip this setup if you already have a Grafana deployment).
 2. Install the [Grafana Plugin for Amazon Timestream](https://grafana.com/grafana/plugins/grafana-timestream-datasource) so that the tool can extract time-series metrics as a data source.